codevence/fair-wizard-guide/docs/applications/analytics/users.rst

 User details
 ------------

-By clicking on the first or last name of a User, we can open that User detail.
-The User detail has two tabs and details.
+By clicking on the first or last name of a user, we can open that user detail.
+The user detail has two tabs and details.
 The tabs are as follows:

 - Projects
-- User Groups
+- user Groups

 The :guilabel:`Projects` and :guilabel:`User Groups` tabs show the number of respective items.
-In the :guilabel:`Projects` tab we can the list of Projects which this User is part of and their role in the Project.
-In the :guilabel:`User Groups` tab we can see list of User Groups this User is member or owner of and the Group visibility.
+In the :guilabel:`Projects` tab we can the list of projects which this user is part of and their role in the project.
+In the :guilabel:`user Groups` tab we can see list of user groups this user is member or owner of and the group visibility.

-The User details on the right side shows additional User metadata, such as Role, Email, or Affiliation.
+The user details on the right side shows additional user metadata, such as role, email, or affiliation.

-Lastly we can click on the :guilabel:`Open in Admin Center` button to open the actual User.
+Lastly we can click on the :guilabel:`Open in Admin Center` button to open the actual user.

 .. figure:: users/detail.png

     User detail.